ncatlab/nlab-content/pages/7/2/8/8/18827/content.md

     &
     +1
   }
-  \,.
 $$

-The CE-differential on the new derivation generators is given by
+and we find that CE-differential on the new derivation generators is given by

-$$
-  \label{CotangentLieAlgebroidDifferentialForActionLieAlgebroidOnGhostFieldCoordinates}
+$$  \label{CotangentLieAlgebroidDifferentialForActionLieAlgebroidOnGhostFieldCoordinates}
   \begin{aligned}
     d_{CE(T^\ast(X/\mathfrak{g}))}
     \left(